DSACMS/dedupliFHIR/README.md

 -->

 ## Feedback
-If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **{contact email}**.
+If you have ideas for how we can improve or add to our capacity building efforts and methods for welcoming people into our community, please let us know at **mailto:opensource@cms.hhs.gov**.
 If you would like to comment on the tool itself, please let us know by filing an **issue on our GitHub repository.**

 <!--
 ## Glossary